Alcohol and Breastfeeding

-Many women are curious about whether they can drink alcohol while they are breastfeeding.
+Some women are curious about whether they can drink alcohol while they are breastfeeding.
 While women are strongly advised to avoid drinking any alcohol during pregnancy, the recommendations on whether a woman can drink while breastfeeding are less defined and more controversial.

-Does Alcohol Transfer to Breastmilk?
+Does Alcohol Transfer to Breast Milk?

-- 2 ounces of liquor.
+- 5 ounces of liquor.

-- 8 ounces of wine.
+- 5 ounces of wine.

-What Is “Pumping and Dumping?
+What Is “Pumping and Dumping”?

 This practice does not speed the removal of alcohol from the breast milk.
 Rather, it may be used to get rid of alcohol-laden milk when the mother needs to express her milk so she doesn’t use it to feed.

-Time It Takes to Eliminate Alcohol from Breastmilk
+Time it Takes to Eliminate Alcohol from Breast Milk

 - If you are a 145-pound woman and you consumed 3 drinks in 1 hour, it will take roughly 7 hours for your breast milk to be completely alcohol-free.

-- If you are a 185-pound woman, it will take approximately 6 hours 5.
+- If you are a 185-pound woman, it will take approximately 6 hours.

-If you’re worried about the amount of alcohol in your breastmilk, there are products on the market that allow you to test your current levels.
+If you’re worried about the amount of alcohol in your breast milk, there are products on the market that allow you to test your current levels.

-Does Alcohol in Breastmilk Harm the Baby?
+Does Alcohol in Breast Milk Harm the Baby?

-A mother’s regular alcohol consumption while breastfeeding can have other harmful effects on a newborn, such as altering infants’ 2:
+A mother’s regular alcohol consumption while breastfeeding can have other harmful effects on a newborn, such as altering infants’:2

 - Sleep patterns: Small changes in babies’ sleep patterns have been noted in research studies.
 Studies have found that babies slept for significantly shorter periods of time after drinking milk from a mother who has consumed an alcoholic beverage—decreasing the amount of time the babies spent in the active (REM) sleep cycles.